-When designing a makerspace for your school the goal is to balance social interaction with individual exploration.
+When thinking about school and educational furniture and designing a makerspace for your school the goal is to balance social interaction with individual exploration.
 It’s a delicate balance to provide large work areas with individual workspaces, while keeping students close enough together so they can inspire each other with ideas.

 Maker Media’s digital ebook: Makerspace Playbook: School Edition gives some suggestions for designing creative makerspace school environments:

 - Design a “hang out” area with large work areas and comfortable seating

 - Stock up on diverse tools and materials that involves arts, crafts, engineering, science, and technology

 - Keep an idea box where members can throw in objects that may inspire others